shivamcoder383/CodeAlpha_Calculator/README.md

 # CodeAlpha_Calculator
-This is a project by code alpha for internship
+This is a project by code alpha for internship\
+Special thanks to [@codeAlpha](https://github.com/shivamcoder383) for guidance and support.